 In May 2019, the BMBF organised a multi-day workshop for selected participants from the Ministry of Science, the Ministry of Energy (MoE), and the Niroo Research Institute (NRI) assigned to the MoE.
 The aim of the workshop was to convey contemporary forms of research management.

 The research cooperation with Iran is governed by the thematic strategy of BMBF and by the letters of intent signed with the Iranian partner ministries.
 The research focus is on environmental issues, risks and natural disasters, sustainable energy systems, biodiversity and the bioeconomy, as well as on health issues.

-In December 2018, the BMBF published the for bilateral funding of project-related mobility.
+In December 2018, the BMBF published the first joint German-Iranian funding announcement for bilateral funding of project-related mobility.
 The projects selected for funding on the Iranian side are funded by the MSRT or the MoHME depending on the thematic focus.
 The respective project management agencies are entrusted with the implementation of the projects on both the German and Iranian sides.
 In Germany this is DLR-PT, the project management agency of the German Aerospace Center, in Iran it is the Centre for International Scientific Cooperation (CISC) for the MSRT and the National Institute for Medical Research Development (NIMAD) for the MoHME.
 A total of 26 bilateral project proposals from the fields of environmental, biodiversity, bioeconomy and health research were selected for funding.